scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Copy the data files
 ^^^^^^^^^^^^^^^^^^^
 You should not start this section until all the previous sections have been completed.
-Using the following command, copy the data files to the Prometheus directory:
+Copy the data files to the Prometheus directory using the following command:

 .. code-block:: bash